-I rarely sew (the thick layer of dust on my sewing machine can attest to that!), but you don’t need to be an accomplished seamstress to make these animal bean bags.
+I rarely sew – the thick layer of dust on my sewing machine can attest to that!
+Luckily, you don’t need to be an accomplished seamstress to make these DIY animal bean bags.

 What you’ll need:

 - Sewing machine (these can be hand sewn through)

 - Beans or pebbles